Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Safety Considerations

-• Swings: use proper ceiling/wall anchors; follow weight limits; maintain clear landing zones.
+• Swings: use proper ceiling or wall anchors, follow weight limits, and maintain clear landing zones.

-• Electrical: route cords safely; use tip-restraints for tall lamps/tubes.
+• Electrical: route cords safely and use tip-restraints for tall lamps and tubes.

 • Chew safety: choose BPA-free, food-grade silicone; inspect often; supervise if needed.